Last updated on January 31st, 2022

 Diabetic neuropathy is mainly of four types: peripheral, proximal, autonomic, and focal.
 These types of neuropathies have different symptoms.
 People with diabetes need to check out for their symptoms to start with suitable treatment.
 They need to discuss their symptoms with their physician.

-- Peripheral neuropathy: Diabetic peripheral neuropathy is the most common type of neuropathy that causes nerve damage in the feet and legs.
+Diabetic peripheral neuropathy is the most common type of neuropathy that causes nerve damage in the feet and legs.
 Sometimes, it affects the hands and the arms.
-The other parts of your body may affect but in rare cases.
+The other parts of your body may be affected, but only in rare cases.
+Studies have shown that South Indians are more pron to peripheral neuropathy.
+More than 19% of South Indian diabetes patients have peripheral neuropathy.

 Symptoms of peripheral neuropathy